Methods of free probability: 6b. Wigner matrices

 \section{6b.
 Wigner matrices}

 Moving ahead now, let us investigate the second class of random matrices that we are interested in, namely the Wigner matrices, which are by definition self-adjoint.
 Here our results will be far more complete than those for the Gaussian matrices.

+Let us first recall from the above that a Wigner matrix is by definition a random matrix which has i.i.d. centered complex normal entries, up to the constraint $Z=Z^*$.
+In practice, this means that our matrix is as follows, with the diagonal entries being real normal variables, $a_i\sim g_t$, for some $t>0$, the upper diagonal entries being complex normal variables, $b_{ij}\sim G_t$, the lower diagonal entries being the conjugates of the upper diagonal entries, as indicated, and with all the variables $a_i,b_{ij}$ being independent:

-As a starting point, we have the following simple fact, making the connection with the above:
+As a starting point for the study of these matrices, we have the following simple fact, making the connection with the theory of Gaussian matrices developed above:

 \begin{proposition} Given a Gaussian matrix $Z$, with independent entries following the centered complex normal law $G_t$, with $t>0$, if we write

 with $X,Y$ being self-adjoint, then both $X,Y$ are Wigner matrices, of parameter $t$. \end{proposition}